Pseudo-extended Markov chain Monte Carlo: Experiments

 \section{Experiments}

-We test the performance of the pseudo-extended method on four different examples.
+We compare the pseudo-extended method on three test models.
 The first two (Sections \ref{sec:mixture-gaussians} and \ref{sec:boltzm-mach-relax}) are chosen to show how the pseudo-extended method performs on simulated data when the target is multi-modal.
-The third example (Section \ref{sec:sparse-regr-with}) considers a sparsity-inducing logistic regression model, where multi-modality occurs in the posterior from three real-world datasets.
+The third example (Section \ref{sec:sparse-regr-with}) is a sparsity-inducing logistic regression model, where multi-modality occurs in the posterior from three real-world datasets.
 We compare against popular competing algorithms from the literature, including methods discussed in Section \ref{sec:tempered-mcmc}.
-In Section \ref{sec:challenging-targets} of the Supplementary Material, we show how the pseudo-extended approach can be applied beyond multi-modal posteriors and consider two challenging target distributions.

-All the simulations for the pseudo-extended method use the tempered proposal (Section \ref{sec:tempered-q}) for $q(\cdot)$ and thus the pseudo-extended target is given by \eqref{eq:tempered-target}.
-For each simulation study we choose $\pi(\beta) \propto 1$ and $g(\beta) \propto 1$.
-We also use a logit transformation for $\beta$ to map the parameters onto the unconstrained space.
-The pseudo-extended HMC algorithm (Alg. \ref{alg:hamiltonian}) is implemented within the STAN framework\footnote{All simulation code is available to the reviewers in the Supplementary Material and will be published on Github after the review process.} \citep{Carpenter2017}.
+All simulations for the pseudo-extended method use the tempered instrumental distribution and thus the pseudo-extended target is given by eq. \eqref{eq:tempered-target}.
+For each simulation study, we set $\pi(\beta) \propto 1$, $g(\beta) \propto 1$ and use a logit transformation for $\beta$ to map the parameters onto the unconstrained space.
+Additionally, we consider the special case of pseudo-extended HMC where $\beta$ is fixed along a temperature ladder (akin to parallel tempering).
+The pseudo-extended HMC method is implemented within STAN \footnote{https://github.com/chris-nemeth/pseudo-extended-mcmc-code}